Physics of the Cosmos

 • Analyze technology development and prioritization plans with respect to redefined science goals and the evolution of mission concepts (i.e., the XR SIG will aid the PhysPAG in analyzing technology needs).

-The XR SIG is open to all members of the community.
+The XR SIG is open to the scientific community.

 If you are interested in contributing to the work of the XR SIG, please subscribe using the link below.